-How are the school governors involved and what are their responsibilities?
+How are the school governors involved and what are their responsibilities

-We have an SEND governor (Hester Dunstan-Lee) and a curriculum committee who are involved in overseeing the SEND policy, monitoring pupil progress and are aware of the current needs in the school.
+We have a SEND governor (Carolyn Rolph) and a full governing body who are involved in overseeing the SEND policy, monitoring pupil progress and are aware of the current needs in the school.
 Governors are also involved in the allocation of funds and staffing for special educational needs.
 Special educational needs provision and changes within the school are reported to the governors on a termly basis